 Mississippi and Ohio rivers: Some Mississippi River sailings also spend time visiting Ohio River ports.

-The Lower Mississippi River has the longest season, which typically runs from November through December and April to mid-June, with most sailings on the bottom one-third of the river (New Orleans round trip or New Orleans to Memphis).
+The Lower Mississippi has the longest season, typically running from November through December and April to mid-June, with most sailings on the bottom one-third of the river (New Orleans round trip or New Orleans to Memphis).
 In the spring and early summer, the Upper Mississippi is generally too high for riverboats to traverse, so the Upper Mississippi itineraries don't typically begin sailing until July.

 With Louisiana and Mississippi at their hottest and muggiest during the summer, the bulk of the summer season is split between Upper Mississippi sailings and Ohio River sailings, with the Upper Mississippi taking over again for the most of the month of October.
-Even on the Upper Mississippi, temperatures can climb into the 90s, and humidity is high during the summer.
-Always be prepared for sudden thunderstorms brought on by the humidity.
+Even on the Upper Mississippi, temperatures can climb into the 90s (32C and above), and humidity is high during the summer, so be prepared for sudden thunderstorms.
 The weather cools down quite considerably (especially in the morning and evening) come autumn.
 Mosquitos also can be a problem, so be sure to bring insect repellent.

-New Orleans, Louisiana: Thick with atmosphere, New Orleans is world-famous for its annual Mardi Gras celebration, beautiful French Quarter neighborhood, great Southern and Creole cooking and some of the world's best jazz music.
+New Orleans, Louisiana: Thick with atmosphere, New Orleans is world-famous for its annual Mardi Gras celebration, beautiful French Quarter neighbourhood, great Southern and Creole cooking and some of the world's best jazz music.

 Baton Rouge, Louisiana: Louisiana's state capital is an intriguing mixture of African-American and Caribbean cultures and a hot spot for Creole and Cajun cuisine.
 Visit Louisiana's Old State Capitol or new state capitol building -- or head to the LSU Rural Life Museum for a showcase of what life was like on a typical 19th century plantation.
 Visit the kitchen, slave cabins and grist mill before touring a replica of the town.

 Memphis, Tennessee: The king of rock 'n' roll called Memphis home, and Elvis' home is the city's biggest tourist attraction.
 But Memphis is more than just Graceland.
-The National Civil Rights Museum is a must-visit, as is Shelby Farms, one of the country's largest urban parks.
+The National Civil Rights Museum is a must-visit, as is Shelby Farms Park, one of the country's largest urban parks.

-St. Louis, Missouri: Known as the Gateway to the West, the iconic Gateway Arch offers great views of the city, as well as the mighty Mississippi.
+St. Louis, Missouri: Known as the Gateway to the West, the iconic Gateway Arch offers great views of St. Louis, as well as the mighty Mississippi.
 Other attractions include the Anheuser-Busch Brewery and Missouri Botanical Garden.

-Hannibal, Missouri: Rediscover the adventures of Tom Sawyer and Huck Finn in Hannibal as you visit the Mark Twain Boyhood Home and Museum.
+Hannibal, Missouri: Rediscover the adventures of Tom Sawyer and Huckleberry Finn in Hannibal as you visit the Mark Twain Boyhood Home & Museum.
 Other Mark Twain sites include the Huckleberry Finn and Becky Thatcher houses.

 St. Paul, Minnesota: One of the Twin Cities, St. Paul offers several historic homes open to the public, as well as museums, art galleries and Indian Mounds Regional Park, with its scenic overlook.
-A unique attraction is the Wabasha Street Caves, a cave-turned-event hall that was once the haunt of Prohibition-era gangsters but today is used mostly for weddings.
+A unique attraction is the Wabasha Street Caves, a cave-turned-event hall that was once the haunt of Prohibition-era gangsters and offers guided tours.

-Prepare for small towns.
-Itineraries might incorporate major cities like New Orleans and Memphis as cornerstones, but your experience will also focus on smaller towns along the way.
+Prepare for small towns: Itineraries might incorporate major cities like New Orleans and Memphis as cornerstones, but your experience will also focus on small towns along the way.

-Mother Nature rules.
-The same way a hurricane might force an oceangoing cruise ship to change course, bad weather on the rivers can alter itineraries.
-In particular, heavy rain and droughts can make or break a river trip.
-For instance, one year's drought along the Mississippi River kept waters so low that riverboats couldn't sail upriver, and operators had to push some of their Upper Mississippi sailings onto the Ohio.
+Mother Nature rules: The same way a hurricane might force an oceangoing cruise ship to change course, bad weather on the rivers can alter itineraries.
+For instance, one year's drought along the Mississippi kept waters so low that riverboats couldn't sail upriver, and operators had to push some of their Upper Mississippi sailings onto the Ohio.
 Another year, too much rain flooded the river, making it impossible for riverboats to get under bridges and forcing the closing of several locks.
 The result was the same as during the drought.
 Boats scheduled to sail the Upper Mississippi were diverted onto the Ohio.